 What you need to know when buying a budget mountain bike

-Don't get bargained into narrow rims
+1. Don't get bargained into narrow rims

 The biggest issue here is to ensure you are on a bike with hydraulic brakes and reasonably wide rims.

 Many bargain mountain bikes use older rim profiles which are much too narrow, in the 19-21mm internal diameter range.
-Such narrow rims don’t allow modern mountain bike tire casings to shape correctly, when inflated, diminishing the braking and cornering performance of your bike.
+Such narrow rims don’t allow modern mountain bike tire casings to shape correctly when inflated, diminishing the braking and cornering performance of your bike.

 A welcome trend in the budget hardtail market has been improved geometry, with slightly slacker head angles and longer top tubes.
-Don’t be afraid of riding a bike which feels ‘too big’.
+Don’t be afraid of riding a bike that feels ‘too big’.
 Modern mountain bike geometry has proven that longer bikes are more stable, especially over loose off-road terrain

-When to expect single chainrings and better wheels?
+2. When to expect single chainrings and better wheels?

-In the sub-£1000 price range you should be expecting an air-sprung fork and better wheelsets.
+In the sub-$1000 price range you should be expecting an air-sprung fork and better wheelsets.
 The ideal rim width for most forest and mild singletrack riding is around 25mm, although bikes more purposed towards descending will offer wheels with an internal rim diameter closer to 30mm.

 Double-chainrings should not be a feature at this price point, with most brands capable of fitting 1x12 drivetrains, crafting a cleaner appearance for your bike, and better chain life, thanks to a straighter chain line.

-There is no excuse to feel uncomfortable on a mountain bike in the sub-£1000 class, as designers have experimented and discovered the best blend between slacker head angles and longer reach numbers, delivering superior high-speed stability and climbing comfort.
+There is no excuse to feel uncomfortable on a mountain bike in the sub-$1000 class, as designers have experimented and discovered the best blend between slacker head angles and longer reach numbers, delivering superior high-speed stability and climbing comfort.

-Making your bargain dual-suspension bike even better
+3. Making your budget mountain bike even better

-Wide rims, appropriately sized tires and generally terrific trail-orientated frame geometry have become standard features in this price segment.
+Some of the best value is to be had in the sub-$1500 segment with wide rims, appropriately sized tires and generally terrific trail-orientated frame geometry have become standard features in this price segment.

-Whatever you can save between your purchase price and the £1500 price budget ceiling, can be put toward a dropper seatpost upgrade.
-It may not seem like a priority upgrade but speak to anyone that has one on their bike and they will all laud the performance and convenience of a dropper post.
+Whatever you can save between your purchase price and the $1500 price budget ceiling, can be put toward a dropper seatpost upgrade.
+It may not seem like a priority upgrade, but speak to anyone that has one on their bike and they will all laud the performance and convenience of a dropper post.